rubyguides

 Performance Notes

-For very large strings, include? performs a linear search.
+For very large texts, include? performs a linear search.
 If you need to check for many different substrings repeatedly, consider using a Set or a Trie data structure instead.
 For most everyday use cases, the performance is more than adequate.

 See Also